 What Was the Need for A New Network Architecture?

 More times than we can count, a static architecture, like Legacy WANs, has proven to be ill-suited to the dynamic computing and storage needs of today’s enterprise data centres, campuses, and carrier environments.
-The SDN architecture was suggested specifically to combat the need of a dynamic WAN.
+The SDN architecture was suggested specifically to combat the need for a dynamic WAN.

 The initial versions of SDN were created exclusively for Data Centres, where the intelligence separated the control plane from the network device itself.
 The centralizer controller understood the entire topology of the network.